jpliu24/nimo-markdown-cv/index.md

 ### __“Distributed Processing in Smart Manufacturing” by Dr. Hwang Shin Hwan__ `Mar.
 2019`

 _Oral Interpreter_
-- Act as the interpreter of a technical seminar, translating English paragraphs into Chinese.
+- Act as the interpreter of a technical seminar, consecutive interpreting English paragraphs into Chinese.

 <!-- ### Footer
-Last updated: Sept.
-2019 -->
+Last updated: May.
+2020 -->